Skill-Based Few-Shot Selection for In-Context Learning: Experimental Setup

 In addition, we also compare with two oracle methods, in which ground truth output sequences are allowed to be leveraged for few-shot selection.

 \textbf{Target-KNN (oracle).} We select examples with similar output embeddings.
-We use code-search-babbage-001 from the OpenAI embedding models, which is a powerful model for searching code.
+We use OpenAI Babbage and OpenAI Ada to encode the ground truth, and take the best result of two models for each task.

 \textbf{Target Sketch Matching (oracle).} We select in-context examples with similar sketches of ground truth.
-For Spider, Dr. Spider, and KDBQA, we calculate the overlap of SQL key words (detailed in Appendix~\ref{sec:ap_target_sketch_match_sql}).
+For text-to-SQL tasks, we calculate the overlap of SQL key words (detailed in Appendix~\ref{sec:ap_target_sketch_match_sql}).
 For COGS, we follow the target-side structural similarity setting in \citet{an2023incontext}.